repeats/Repeat/README.md

 JDK 8.0 or above.
 Both Oracle JDK and OpenJDK are OK.

+If you wish to write/run tasks in Python, then Python3 is required.

 On Windows, no special permission required.

 On Linux, X11 window system.
 This would not work on Wayland window system.